aviatesk/street-feature-analysis/README.md

     - Research for the interpretability of CNNs' deep features is on-going, and likewise "street-feature analysis" needs more enhancements as well.
     - From all above, I must say "street-feature analysis" is still in prototype and not applicable to practical usage for now.

-If you have any more comment or suggestion for this project, you're welcom to open an issue or make a pull request !
+If you have any more comment or suggestion for this project, you're welcome to open an issue or make a pull request !

 ## Future works

-While there are many on-going researchs about the interpretability of neural networks' behaviour including Attribution analysis like [(Guided-)GradCAM], it seems that an interface combining Feature visulalization with Attribution analysis introduced in https://distill.pub/2018/building-blocks/ could be the next step.
+While there are many on-going researches about the interpretability of neural networks' behaviour including Attribution analysis like [(Guided-)GradCAM], it seems that an interface combining Feature visualization with Attribution analysis introduced in https://distill.pub/2018/building-blocks/ could be the next step.
 I may implement the rich interface for [VGG16-Street10] as a future enhancement.

 ## Acknowledgements

 This project is carried as the final assignment for [DL4US](http://dl4us.com/ ), online deep-learning educating course held by [Matsuo Lab., the University of Tokyo](https://weblab.t.u-tokyo.ac.jp/en/ ).
 Though almost all what I have done with the project is accessible within this repository, only the final report I submitted is not available because of restriction.
-But still you can see the [slides of presentation](presentation-2018-12-14/README.md ) that I held at the completion celemony on Dec.14, 2018, at University of Tokyo (in Japanese).
+But still you can see the [slides of presentation](presentation-2018-12-14/README.md ) that I held at the completion ceremony on Dec.14, 2018, at University of Tokyo (in Japanese).

-The initial inspiration for this project was from my friend [Ryohei](https://www.instagram.com/ryohei_ideal/ )'s instagram post: https://www.instagram.com/p/Bl7Sd2dnwNt8ZVzTu1Rdbe0NPUayQY48K77u-k0/ <br> Check his cool posts with a lot of implications !
+The initial inspiration for this project was from my friend [Ryohei](https://www.instagram.com/ryohei_ideal/ )'s Instagram post: https://www.instagram.com/p/Bl7Sd2dnwNt8ZVzTu1Rdbe0NPUayQY48K77u-k0/ <br> Check his cool posts with a lot of implications !

 ### References